 I did not find too much information about this (apology if I miss something).
 But this is the core information you must provide.

-This visa route was not created to increase number of employees who go to work and back.
-The UK is interested in people who are doing extra effort and after their routine everyday job – do their best in influencing positively on tech community.
-It is possible either via organising events, participating in them, publishing your materials or sharing your knowledge in any other way.
+This visa route was not created to increase the number of employees who go to work and back.
+The UK is interested in people who are doing an extra effort and after their routine everyday job – do their best in influencing positively on the tech community.
+It is possible either via organizing events, participating in them, publishing your materials or sharing your knowledge in any other way.
 Hence, more people will get something out of your huge expertise.

 I hope my thoughts were helpful to you but if you have any questions – let me know.